gavieeen/precision-time-server/README.md

 ### 9.3.
 Gavin Ebenezer

 1. What did you specifically do individually for this project?

+- Researched and learned methods to periodically save and load the GPS almanac to improve GNSS lock speed after power cycles.
+- Developed a bash script utilizing gpspipe to automatically save the GPS almanac data every 12 hours.
+- Integrated the script with the system to ensure regular backups of the almanac, contributing to faster satellite acquisition.
+- Created an interactive Jupyter notebook (ipynb) for visualizing GPS and timing data.
+- Contributed to the README and wrote the introduction and background sections of the final project report, providing context for the technical work.
+- Maintained the project’s .gitignore and general repository hygiene.

 2. What did you learn as a result of doing your project?